klint-droid/klint-droid/README.md

 # 💫 About Me:
-🌱 Currently learning: C# and Java (Object-Oriented Programming), Python for Data Analysis, Node.js & React for Web Development, and CI/CD with Jenkins.
+🌱 Currently learning: Java & Spring Boot, Python for Data Analysis, Node.js & React + TypeScript for Web Development, and CI/CD with Jenkins.

 ## 🌐 Socials: